wiu753/developer-roadmap/README.md

 - How to build for scale

 ## Algorithms and Data Structures
-For learning these topics I use [AlgoExpert](https://www.algoexpert.io/questions).
+For learning these topics, I use [AlgoExpert](https://www.algoexpert.io/questions).
 - Complexity analysis
 - Big O
 - Arrays